Projects Principles Contribute GitHub →

 No Python.
 No Spring Boot.
 No framework bloat.
 JVM reads GGUF directly and runs inference end to end.

 Tests before features.
-A module without a test suite is a module that can't be trusted.
+A module without a test suite is a module that cannot be trusted.

 Honest documentation.
 Known gaps, open issues, real benchmarks — not marketing copy.